Joseph Vallot: Mont Blanc Observatories

 Joseph Vallot has been described as "one of the founding fathers of scientific research on Mont Blanc".
-He first scaled its summit in 1881 which triggered a life-long fascination with the 4808 m mountain and its environs.
+He first scaled its summit in 1881 which triggered a life-long fascination with the 4808 m mountain and its surroundings.

 He settled in Chamonix and, in 1887, contrived to endure three nights encamped on its summit.
 Using porters, he transported 250 kg of food and equipment to the summit of Mont Blanc.
 Whilst most returned to the valley, just Vallot, two guides, plus the maker of his scientific equipment, F-M Richard, remained.
 They faced "great physical strain and constant self-denial" whilst making detailed and simultaneous scientific measurements at three different altitudes.
 He involved his cousin, the engineer Henri Vallot, who assisted him by taking measurements in the Chamonix valley, with a further set of automated readings being made half way up the mountain in the Grands Mulets Hut, whilst Vallot's group was encamped on Mont Blanc's ice-clad summit.
-After three days and nights of gruelling work, lack of appetite and terrible headaches due to the altitude - all the time taking scientific measurements - Vallot and his party returned to Chamonix where they were greeted by a deputation of flag-waving mountain guides.
-They received a rapturous welcome from the town's inhabitants who had decorated the town hall with flowers and erected a triumphal arch of flowers; then a brass band led them through the streets to cheering, and they were met and congratulated on their achievement by the mayor, the municipal council, the chief justice and many others.
+After three days and nights of gruelling work, lack of appetite, and terrible headaches due to the altitude - all the time taking scientific measurements - Vallot and his party returned to Chamonix where they were greeted by a group of flag-waving mountain guides.
+They received a rapturous welcome from the town's inhabitants who had decorated the town hall, and even erected an arch of flowers.
+Then, a brass band led them through the streets, and they were met and congratulated on their achievement by the mayor, the municipal council, the chief justice and many others.
 In his detailed published account of their undertaking and of their return to Chamonix, Vallot commented (in French) that "Astonished and confused by such a triumph, we begin to realise that by going to do scientific research at this altitude we have, without knowing it, achieved a mountaineering feat."

 Recognising the impracticalities of doing scientific studies on Mont Blanc without a permanent base, Vallot subsequently engaged his cousin Henri to draw up plans to build a high-altitude observation station which he funded himself.
 Vallot decided to construct two observatories at different altitudes.
 His 'Mont Blanc Observatory' was built in Chamonix itself where it served as a base station for invited scientists, whilst the 'Observatoire Vallot' was positioned on a shoulder below Mont Blanc's summit, which enabled comparison of physical measurements made in the valley with those made at high altitude.